On the Modeling and Analysis of Fast Conditional Handover for 5G-Advanced: Conditional Handover

 \subsection{CHO Preparation Event}

 Each UE in the network is configured by the serving cell to measure the raw reference signal received power (RSRP) $P_{c,b}^\textrm{RSRP}(n)$ (in dBm) at a discrete time instant $n$ from each beam $b \in B$ of cell $c \in C$, using the synchronization signal block (SSB) bursts transmitted by each cell.
 One or more such cells are controlled by a gNodeB (gNB) and it is assumed that the serving cell $c_0$ and a prepared target cell $c^{\prime}$ are controlled by different serving and target gNBs, namely $\textrm{gNB}_0$ and $\text{gNB}^\prime$.
 The raw RSRPs undergo layer 1 (L1) and L3 filtering at the UE to mitigate the effect of channel impairments.
-The L3 filtered RSRP is defined as $P_{c}^\textrm{L3}(m)$, where $m=n\omega$ and $\omega \in \mathbb{N}$ is the SSB periodicity. $P_{c}^\textrm{L3}(m)$ is then used by the UE for handover decisions.
+The L3 filtered RSRP is defined as $P_{c,b}^\textrm{L3}(m)$, where $m=n\omega$ and $\omega \in \mathbb{N}$ is the SSB periodicity.
+The L3 cell quality measurements derived after beam consolidation are then $P_{c}^\textrm{L3}(m)$ by the UE for handover decisions \cite{b7}.

 The CHO \textit{preparation} event is needed so that the UE can prepare target cell $c^{\prime}$ for handover.
 It follows the CHO preparation condition that is monitored by the UE connected to serving cell $c_0$ and defined as